Welcome to today's edition of the Rush 24-7 podcast.

 Thanks.

-And so what he said was I can give you six reasons.
+And so what he said was, I can give you six reasons.

-The first reason is this, the second reason that he did it in three, and he said, see, I'm the greatest.
+Then he did it in three, and he said, see, I'm the greatest.

 It was the funniest thing.

-Um Rush and Anne were a hoot.
+Rush and Ann were a hoot.

-Uh the opening thing was, you know, Savvy was was the uh the opening uh bit was the uh the commentators, and there was a picture, a ghastly picture of Hillary, and it said, you know, she's elected, she's gonna have a cross section, a marvelous cabinet uh showing every face of America, angry lesbians.
+The opening thing was, you know, Savvy was the opening bit was the commentators, and there was a picture, a ghastly picture of Hillary.

-Then they had a Oh, this has got to be good.
+Oh, this has got to be good.

-Oh, you you it was a hoot.
+Oh, it was a hoot.

-The only problem is, unfortunately for him, he announced it on Air America and no one heard it.
+The only problem is, unfortunately, for him, he announced it on Air America and no one heard it.

 That's right.